SQE FAQs

 If you have done the LPC but have not secured a training contract, would you need to do the SQE as well?

-LPC graduates can still qualify without needing to pass any of the SQE PROVIDED that they secure and complete a traditional training contract.
-If you have passed the LPC and don’t secure a traditional training contract, there is another way to qualify: you would need to pass SQE 2 and complete two years’ QWE.
+LPC graduates can still qualify without needing to pass any of the SQE PROVIDED that they secure and complete a traditional LPC training contract.
+If you have passed the LPC and don’t secure an LPC traditional training contract, there is another way to qualify: you would need to pass SQE 2 and complete two years’ QWE.

 Do I have to do a preparation course to sit the SQE?

 Although it is possible to sit the SQE without taking a suitable preparation course, it is not advisable.
-These are very high stakes exams with the SQE exam fees alone costing £4,564, with no discount for re-sitters.
-Only 51% of candidates passed SQE1 in January 2023, so you need as much preparation as you can get to maximise your chance of passing first time.
+These are very high stakes exams with the SQE exam fees alone costing £4,780 for one sit of each of SQE1 and SQE2, with no discount for re-sitters.
+Since the SQE came into force, the pass rate for first sitters for SQE1 has ranged from 53% to 59%, so you need as much preparation as you can get to maximise your chance of passing first time.

 There are a variety of courses on offer which prepare you for the SQE.
-Some will be purely SQE preparation courses and others will allow you to add electives and additional skills teaching, similar to those included in the LPC syllabus.
+Some are mainly an app with little or no tutor input or live teaching, and there are several courses which include a substantial amount of live face to face live teaching.
+Some courses will be purely SQE preparation courses and others will allow you to add electives and additional skills teaching, similar to those included in the LPC syllabus.
 Many firms prefer candidates to have much more of a grounding in these additional areas than the relatively narrow SQE syllabus.
+At BPP we offer a whole range of all these courses.

 Since the SQE is relatively new, and there are only a very limited number of sample questions from the SRA, how can we and BPP ensure optimal prep for the exams?

 At BPP, we spent over five years designing our SQE programmes before they were launched to align with the SRA’s centralised assessments.
-As at September 2023, apart from BPP, no provider has published their pass rates for SQE1 in January 2023: BPP’s was over 73%, 22% above the national pass rate.
-Our SQE2 pass rate from April 2023 was 97%, 20% above the national pass rate.
+As at June 2024, no provider has published overall pass rates for all their cohorts which are as consistently high as BPP’s.
+For example, for SQE1 in January 2024: BPP’s pass rate was 79%, 20% above the national pass rate.
+Our SQE2 pass rate from April 2023 and July 2023 was 97% and 99%, again, around 20% above the national pass rate.
 This indicates that the pedagogy we have adopted in designing our SQE preparation courses is working well and does, we believe, offer the best preparation for students who will be sitting the SQE.

 Do non-law graduates need to take a conversion course, such as the GDL, PGDL or Law Foundations Course, before starting an SQE Preparation Course?